HackingGate/tailwind-nextjs-blog/data/blog/we-made-a-mistake-twice.md

 The notary asked me a question, "Where did you buy your high school credentials?".
 I was shocked, "What?
 I received it from my high school, I didn't buy it."
 I answered.
 "Your high school credentials are fake, you can't use it for college application."
 The notary said.
-I know there are a lot of things are fake in China, but I didn't expect my high school credentials are fake because I received it from my high school, I thought.
+I know there are a lot of things are fake in China, but I didn't expect my high school credentials are fake because I received it from my high school, How can they make a fake one to me.
+Even my dad asked me to check if there was a stencil seal on it when I received it, I've checked, and that was real.

 I was trying to speculate why the notary said that.
 "Is it because I'm a borrower[^1]?", I was confused.
 "No, even a borrower's credentials should be valid."
 The notary answered.